-FAIR HOUSING, NON-CUSTOMARY DOCUMENTS AND REAL ESTATE LOVE LETTERS

-The Fair Housing Act prohibits the Seller from discriminating in who they sell to and prohibits the Seller from rejecting an offer based on the Buyer's protected characteristics.
-The federal protected classes include race, color, religion, national origin, sex, gender, disability, familial status, and Oregon additionally protects sexual orientation, gender identity, marital status, source of income, and status as a victim or survivor of domestic violence.
+FAIR HOUSING, NON-CUSTOMARY DOCUMENTS AND REAL ESTATE LOVE LETTERS religion, national origin, sex, gender, disability, familial status, and Oregon additionally protects sexual orientation, gender identity, marital status, source of income, and status as a victim or survivor of domestic violence.
 Some localities also protect domestic partnerships, ethnicity and age [contact the city or county for that information].
 For fear of implicating Fair Housing laws, it is advisable that the Buyer does not send any "Buyer love letters" or other documents non-customary to the transaction to the Seller.
 The Oregon Real Estate Agency defines customary documents to include disclosure forms, sales agreements, counteroffer(s), addenda, and reports.
-Non-customary documents include any documents not listed by OREA as customary, generally this term is used to refer to "Buyer love letters."
+Non-customary documents include any documents not listed by OREA as customary.
+Generally, this term is used to refer to "Buyer love letters."
 Buyer love letters are personal letters from the Buyer to Seller and often include personal information or photos of the potential Buyers and may indicate that Buyer belongs to a protected class or that Buyer has protected status.
 While Sellers are prohibited from discriminating against Buyers based on a protected class or protected status, discrimination does happen, and love letters can unintentionally disclose information about a Buyer's protected class.
 These disclosures can occasionally invite discriminatory conduct.
 One way to avoid possible discrimination against Buyers is to simply not send love letters or non-customary documents.
+Buyers who have been discriminated against can contact any of the following: